-At their core, encoder-decoder architectures encode an input sequence into a single vector (similar to the acceptor architecture), and use this vector to decode elements from an output sequence.
+At their core, encoder-decoder architectures encode an input sequence (similar to the acceptor architecture), and use the representation of the input text to create (or decode) the output sequence.
 Figure 14.1 shows an example of this approach for machine translation, where both encoder and decoder are implemented using RNNs.